akseidel/LabGroupAssigning/README.md

   * **Auto Saved Solutions** - The number of solutions that will be run with the same conditions where each solution result is saved to text file.
   * **Do A Proportion Estimate** - Option to perform a 95% confidence interval for the proportion of assignment solutions there are in all the possible assignment matrix permutations.
   * **Solution Qty.
 Basis For Estimate** - The number of solutions to find in order to make the solution proportion estimate.
 The minimum value is 5.
+  * **File Est. Prop.
+Progress** - Creates a tsv text file listing the estimated proportion information associated with each found solution in the basis for proportion estimate.
+This information can be graphed to observe the proportion estimate history for ever increasing solution samples found.
   * **Run Ruthless** - Option to run faster.
 * The **Class Size** should be equal to the **Group Size** x (larger of **Group Qty** and **Rounds Qty**).
 Student selection will not be a balanced participation when **Group Qty** and **Rounds Qty** are not equal.
 The same applies when the **Class Size** is larger than the required number. **Chk** value variation indicates unbalanced participation.